Search API Connector Documentation

 By default, Notion API limits 100 responses per page as shown in their documentation:

 To get more records, use the start_cursor parameter as described.

 In API Connector you can do this automatically with the pagination handling feature, like this:

 - Pagination type: cursor

 - Next token parameter: start_cursor

-- Next token field: next_cursor (this is the column name containing the tokens)
+- Next token path: next_cursor (this is the column name containing the tokens)